Distracted Driving Accident Attorney

 - Broken bones and torn ligaments

 There are many serious injuries that one can incur after an accident.
 You should always put your health and safety first.

 Distracted Driving Statistics Iowa

 In Iowa, cell phone distractions resulted in 945 auto accidents in the latest

 reporting year, according to the Iowa Department of Transportation.
 There were four fatalities and 439 injuries in these distracted driving accidents.
 People who use portable gadgets while driving are four times more likely than those who do not to be involved in a serious accident.

 According to the NHTSA, there were a total of 3,142 deaths in the United States that were attributed to distracted driving.
 Most, if not all distracted driving accidents could have been avoided if drivers put down the distractions and kept their eyes on the road.

 Contact the Iowa Personal Injury Attorneys at Mueller, Schmidt, Mulholland & Cooling

 The personal injury attorneys at Mueller, Schmidt, Mulholland & Cooling are committed to assisting anyone who has been injured in a distracted driving accident.

-After a car accident involving a negligent or distracted driver, it is imperative that you speak with an experienced Iowa attorney as soon as possible.
+After a car accident involving a negligent or distracted driver, it is imperative that you speak with an des moines car accident lawyer as soon as possible.
 Personal injury cases generally have a statute of limitation of two years to file a claim.
 If you or a loved one has been injured, contact us today to discuss your case and obtain proper legal advice through a free consultation with one of our experienced attorneys, we may be able to file a personal injury case or a wrongful death claim based on the situation.
 You can reach us online or by phone at (515) 444-4000 Our offices are located in Des Moines, Iowa.